-LGBT couples who have an estate plan that was prepared prior to these court decisions should have their existing estate plan(s) evaluated by an estate planning attorney who is up-to-date on these important developments affecting same-sex couples.
+LGBTQ couples who have an estate plan that was prepared prior to these court decisions should have their existing estate plan(s) evaluated by an estate planning attorney who is up-to-date on these important developments affecting same-sex couples.
 If necessary, Velasco Law Group can update separate estate plans (or create an entirely new joint estate plan) to ensure that each plan provides the same advantages that have been the basis for opposite-sex couple tax planning for generations.

 Concerns for Same-Sex Couples Who Are Not Legally Married